 7. Protein synthesis ends with one of three stop codons, non-coding amino acids: UAT, UAA, UTA.

-A piece of DNA that contains information about the structure of a particular protein is called a gene.
+A section of DNA containing information about the structure of a particular protein is called a gene.
 The gene is not directly involved in protein synthesis.
-Messenger RNA (mRNA) is the mediator between the gene and the protein.
+Messenger RNA (mRNA) is the mediator between a gene and a protein.
 DNA plays the role of a template for mRNA synthesis in the cell nucleus.
-The DNA molecule at the gene site unwinds.
-Information on mRNA is rewritten from one of its strands in accordance with the principle of complementarity between the nitrogenous bases of nucleic acids.
+The DNA molecule in the gene section unwinds.
+Information is written from one of its chains to mRNA in accordance with the principle of complementarity between the nitrogenous bases of nucleic acids.
 This process is called transcription.
-Transcription occurs in the cell nucleus with the participation of the enzyme RNA polymerase and using the energy of ATP (Fig. 37).
+Transcription occurs in the cell nucleus with the participation of the RNA polymerase enzyme and using the energy of ATP (Fig. 37).

 Rice.
 37. Transcription.